 The Space Time Pattern Mining toolbox contains statistical tools for analyzing data distributions and patterns in the context of both space and time.
 It includes a toolset that can be helpful for visualizing the data stored in the space-time netCDF cube in both 2D and 3D and filling missing values in your data prior to cube creation.

 The Create Space Time Cube By Aggregating Points , Create Space Time Cube From Defined Locations, and Create Space Time Cube From Multidimensional Raster Layer tools take datasets and build a multidimensional cube data structure (netCDF) for analysis. the Emerging Hot Spot Analysis tool takes the cube as input and identifies statistically significant hot and cold spot trends over time.
 You can use the Emerging Hot Spot Analysis tool to analyze crime or disease outbreak data to locate new, intensifying, persistent, or sporadic hot spot patterns at different time-step intervals.
 The Local Outlier Analysis tool takes the cube as input to identify statistically significant clusters of high or low values as well as outliers that have values that are statistically different than their neighbors in space and time.
-The Time Series Clustering tool partitions the locations in a space-time cube into distinct clusters where members of each cluster have similar time series characteristics.
-The Utilities toolset enables you to determine if any values are missing from the cube that were present in your original dataset as well as visualize the data and analysis results stored in the space-time cube in two and three dimensions.
-These visualization tools can be used to understand the structure of the cube, how the cube aggregation process works, and to visualize the analytical results added to the cube by other Space Time Pattern Mining tools.
-See Visualizing the Space Time Cube for strategies to allow you to look at cube contents.
+The Time Series Clustering tool partitions the locations in a space-time cube into distinct clusters in which members of each cluster have similar time series characteristics.

 Summarizes a set of points into a netCDF data structure by aggregating them into space-time bins.
 Within each bin, the points are counted, and specified attributes are aggregated.
-For all bin locations, the trend for counts and summarized attributes are evaluated.
+For all bin locations, the trend for counts and summary field values are evaluated.